 More CBSE news reported how the different components would be calculated.
 On June 17, the board advised the schools to evaluate theory marks as follows:

-● Class XII – Marks based on unit test, mid-term, or pre-board exams with 40% weightage
+● Class XII – Marks based on unit tests, mid-term, or pre-board exams with 40% weightage

-● Class XI – Marks based on theory component of the final exam with 30% weightage
+● Class XI – Marks based on the theory component of the final exam with 30% weightage

 ● Class X – Marks based on the average theory component of three of the student’s best-performing subjects, out of five main subjects, with 30% weightage

 Some practical and internal assessment marks of the CBSE Class XII Board Examination, 2021 will be available only after the schools upload them on the portal.

 Additionally, students should also be evaluated based on the historical performance of their respective schools in the previous CBSE Class XII board examinations.

 Dates of 2021 CBSE results